MassiveBattlebotsFan/PainLang/README.md

 # PainLang, an esoteric programming language
+A programming language whose commands are based off of the words "ow?", "OW!", and "AAAAAAAAAAAAAAAAA"
 Loosely based off of Brainfuck, file extension is `.pain`.
 # Standard
 Given an index `i` and an eight cell tape `t`, with each cell being one byte: